Shuoxuan/ML_Basics/README.md

 Use grid search for batch size and lr or other optimizer like ADAM.

 **VANISHING GRADIENT/ EXPLODING GRADIENT/ DEAD NEURONS**
+1. Vanishing Gradient: As information is passed back, the gradients begin to vanish and become small relative to the weights of the networks.
+Techniques inlcuding
+    - ReLU activation (they only saturate in one direction), could cause dead neurons (gradient be either 1 or 0)
+    - Residual connections (allow gradient information to pass through the layers)
+2. Exploding Gradient: Gradient too large which causes problems. could use gradient clipping.
+3. Dead neurons: return 0 forever and never learn because the gradient is never passed through.
+Solve by LeakyReLU (gradient is non-zero everywhere)

 **UNDERFIT/ OVERFIT, BIAS/ VARIANCE**
 - The bias error is an error from erroneous assumptions in the learning algorithm.